 The chance of spalling increases as the number of chlorine increases.
 When the moisture is present at the threshold limit of chlorine, it causes series spalling-deterioration.

-Measures to prevent spalling
+Measures to prevent spalling of concrete

 Some measures to prevent the spalling of concrete are: